V-Sekai/manuals/demo_to_game/130_help_write_documentation.md

 - What is XR? (link to a page or provide a brief explanation)
 - What is Godot? (link to a previous page if covered, and briefly re-explain in one sentence)
 - How XR works in Godot and how our product utilizes it
-- Concrete achievements possible with this feature/knowledge
+- What concrete achievements are possible with this feature/knowledge?
 - Limitations of the technology affecting our product

 Draft each page as a bullet list like this, allowing writers to understand the points to cover quickly.